US lawmakers applaud India's decision to not allow Chinese companies to conduct 5G trials | Technology

 ''India's decision to exclude Huawei and ZTE from its 5G trials is good news for the people of India and the world,'' House Foreign Affairs Committee Lead Republican and China Task Force Chairman Michael McCaul said in a statement on Wednesday.

-''People's Republic of China law requires any Chinese company – including Huawei and ZTE – to work for the Chinese Communist Party if asked,” McCaul said.
+''People's Republic of China law requires any Chinese company - including Huawei and ZTE - to work for the Chinese Communist Party if asked,” he said.

 The previous Trump administration had designated Chinese tech companies as posing a national security risk.